cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 > and compared on a per-frame basis with other tracks and shapes.

 > **Note** that quality estimation is currently available for tasks and jobs.
-> Quality estimation in projects is not implemented yet.
+> Quality estimation in projects is not supported.

 CVAT has the following features for automated quality control of annotations:
 - Validation set configuration for a task